1583 Assembly of Notables: Alençon and Catherine

 Henri had hoped his brother Alençon would join him for the Assembly, and sent a request to this effect through the dispatch of his mother Catherine to La Fère to meet with the prince in August.
-Catherine informed her son that Henri was hoping that both he and the baron de Biron would be present for the upcoming Assembly of Notables, so that they might explain the situation in Nederland.
+Catherine informed her son that Henri was hoping that both he and the baron de Biron would be present for the upcoming Assembly of Notables, so that they might explain the situation in the Netherlands.
 Catherine had no success in convincing him to attend, and would later report that 'malicious individuals' had convinced Alençon the Assembly would work to his disadvantage.
 She scolded him for disobeying the king, and promised him money if he returned immediately to the French court.
 Around this time, Alençon had developed a high fever, and for the princes biographer Holt it is clear that this was the true reason for his absence.
 Catherine did not put much stock in his illness.

 Representing Catherine during the proceedings would be one of her conseillers named Scipion de Fiesque.
 Meanwhile, the duc d'Alençon was represented by a noble of his household named the seigneur de Ponts.